tkbharadwaj/trivol/README.md

 # Modified TriVol: Point Cloud Rendering via Triple Volumes
 This is a modification of the original paper by Hu, Tao and Xu, Xiaogang and Chu, Ruihang and Jia, Jiaya. <br>
 This version of TriVol includes a patch-based ray-sampler and convolutional MLP in order to introduce spatial inductive bias.
+It also includes an inference procedure.

 The original paper is cited below.
 ## Citation
 ```